-- Enhance and uphold the status of mediation in South Africa and promote it as a process for dispute resolution in all types of circumstances. ·
+- To enhance and uphold the status of mediation in South Africa and to promote the notion of mediation as a sound process for dispute resolution in various circumstances;

-- Establish standards and procedures for admission to the profession of mediation; continue organizing conferences, workshops and lectures.
+- Establish regulated, predictable, fair and consistent standards and procedures for admission to the profession of mediation;

 - To set standards and norms of performance and ethics and to ensure that these standards and norms of performance and ethics of its members are maintained.

 - To be the preferred Mediation and ADR association for Mediators and ADR practitioners in Southern Africa;

 - To continuously promote mediation and ADR disciplines in South Africa;

 - To unify the mediation industry in Southern Africa;

 - To set and follow acceptable international standards for training, conduct and qualifications of mediators and ADR practitioners;

 - To set the benchmark in developing the mediation and ADR industry;

 - To collaborate with Government Departments, other Associations in the same industry, training institutions and places of learning including but not limited to universities;